mustafaascha/arulesSequences/README.md

 # arulesSequences
-:exclamation: This is a ~~read-only mirror~~ of the CRAN R package repository.  arulesSequences — Mining Frequent Sequences
+:exclamation: This is a ~~read-only mirror~~ fork of the CRAN R package repository.  arulesSequences — Mining Frequent Sequences

 This repository is a fork of arulesSequences, providing a single extra function: `readr_baskets`.
 This function takes advantage of the `tidyverse` and `parallel` packages to provide a faster way